Douglas Wilkie Medal

-The Douglas Wilkie Medal was an award presented to those who did the least for Australian rules football, in the best and fairest manner.
-An accolade presented by the Anti-Football League, it was named after Douglas Wilkie, a Sun News-Pictorial columnist who wrote for the paper during the years 1946–1986.
+The Douglas Wilkie Medal was an award presented to those who did the least for Australian rules football in the best and fairest manner.
+An accolade presented by the Anti-Football League, it was named after Douglas Wilkie, a Sun News-Pictorial columnist active between 1946 and 1986.
 It was Douglas Wilkie who first suggested the notion of an Anti-Football League, which was brought into being by Keith Dunstan.
 The League existed as a response to the overwhelming obsession of football by the Melbourne public.

 The award was the League's answer to the Australian Football League's Brownlow Medal, an honour bestowed on footballers who throughout the season play in a skilled and sportsmanlike fashion.

 Following the suggestion of Wilkie's fellow writer Cyril Pearl, who wished to burn a football to express his disaffection for the game, the winner must destroy a football in a unique and creative manner on receiving their medal.